 Vulkan is an explicit graphics API.
 It has a lot in common with other explicit APIs such as Microsoft‘s D3D12 and Apple’s Metal.
 Compared to APIs like OpenGL or D3D11 explicit APIs can offer a number of significant benefits:

 RendererVk owns shared global resources like the VkDevice, VkQueue, the Vulkan format tables and internal Vulkan shaders.
 The ContextVk class implements the back-end of a front-end OpenGL Context.
 ContextVk processes state changes and handles action commands like

-The back-end records commands into command buffers via the the following
+The back-end records commands into command buffers via the following

-The back-end usually records Image and Buffer barriers through additional
+The back-end (mostly) records Image and Buffer barriers through additional

 See the code for more details.

 In this example we'll be recording a buffer copy command:

 // Ensure that ANGLE sets proper read and write barriers for the Buffers. vk::CommandBufferAccess access; access.onBufferTransferWrite(destBuffer); access.onBufferTransferRead(srcBuffer); // Get a pointer to a secondary command buffer for command recording. vk::CommandBuffer *commandBuffer; ANGLE_TRY(contextVk->getOutsideRenderPassCommandBuffer(access, &commandBuffer)); // Record the copy command into the secondary buffer.
 We're done! commandBuffer->copyBuffer(srcBuffer->getBuffer(), destBuffer->getBuffer(), copyCount, copies);

 More implementation details can be found in the